donbailon/documentation-test/Buttons.md

 # Buttons

-## Styles
+## Types
-We have three different styles in our buttons.
+We have three different types in our buttons.
 Use the primary always, but for some specific cases you have available the secondary buttons and the ghost buttons.

 **Primary** → This is our main action.